 In the absence of a well thought out estate plan, relegating fallout to the unprepared or unequipped is not only irresponsible, it’s counterproductive and wasteful, reducing your estate’s valuation unnecessarily.
 Should you neglect to plan, New York State law will step in and ‘do it’ for you (and ‘to you’…), and no one will be happy with the process – or the results.

 Laws, needs, wants and both your family & financial situation change with time.
 So too should your estate plan.
-One of the most thoughtful and considerate things you can do for yourself and those you love, estate planning is for everyone, and the best time to plan your estate is NOW!
+One of the most thoughtful and considerate things you can do for yourself and those you love, estate planning is for everyone.

 Proper estate planning is so much more.
 Consider: